 - Leave the room.
 When pup chills for a full minute, step out for five seconds.
 Build to five minutes before longer absences.

-• Treat only during silence, even if that silence lasts half a heartbeat.
+- Treat only during silence, even if that silence lasts half a heartbeat.
+This is a core concept in clicker training.

-• If a whine sneaks out, wait for a pause (any pause!) before you speak, touch, or open up.
+- Wait for a pause.
+If a whine sneaks out, wait for any pause before you speak, touch, or open up.

-Puppy whining in crate at night often fades with soothing signals.
+Puppy crying in crate often fades with soothing signals.
 A ticking clock, a T-shirt that smells like you, or gentle white noise can mimic littermate comfort and muffle household bumps.

 A rock-solid bedtime routine is your fastest path to ending puppy crying in crate at night.